 Wait until the end to escort the speaker out.
 Help to ensure that they don’t forget anything.

 Create questions that you might use during the lecture.
 E-mail them to me at least 24 hours before the visit.
 Ideally, the other students in the class will have lots of questions and you won’t need them all.
 But if the other students are asleep, the Welcome Committee must engage with the visitor.
 The worst outcome is to have me ask the questions.

 Remind me via email one hour before class to bring water for the speaker.

-Ask one question within the first two minutes of the talk.
+Ask one question within the first 15 minutes of the talk.
 (And, yes, I will be timing this.)
 The exact question almost (!) does not matter.
 A technical question — “Sorry for interrupting, but, I was just wondering: What programming tools did you use in this project?” — is often good.